 - The CAO presents to Council the draft of the proposed Five-Year Financial Plan;

-- Council holds a number of meetings to review and finalized the proposed Five-Year Financial Plan for the final approval.
+- Council holds a number of meetings to review and finalize the proposed Five-Year Financial Plan for the final approval.
 All meetings are open to the public and Stewart citizens are invited and encouraged to provide their input and be part of the process;

 - The Financial Plan Bylaw is prepared based on Council decisions, given three readings and adopted.